SPF 60 that soaks in quickly, feels lightweight on face and body, and avoids the heavy, clingy finish that stops you reapplying.

 La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60

-- Less sticky than many drugstore lotions
+- Feels less sticky than many standard lotions

 - May sting if it gets into eyes